Industry Research

 The bottom line: If you are a Manhattan retail landlord, brokerage, or a brand scouting flagship locations — AI is already shaping the shortlists being brought to you, or already shaping the shortlists that exclude you.
 Knowing what AI says about your corridor today is table stakes for competing in the 2026 market.

 This article gives you the framework.
-A Metricus report gives you the specific errors, exact source map, and prioritized actions for your retail brand or real estate entity — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus report gives you the specific errors, exact source map, and drop-in files (llms.txt, JSON-LD schemas, page copy) for your retail brand or real estate entity — across the major AI platforms.
+One-time, $499.
+Delivered in 24 hours.
+Curated by AI experts.
+Useful report or refund.

-Sources: REBNY H2 2025 Manhattan Retail Report (published February 2026); REBNY H1 2025 Manhattan Retail Report; Commercial Observer (SoHo rents, Ralph Lauren/LVMH bidding war at 109 Prince St, Declaration Partners 113–121 Prince lease); The Real Deal (Kering 717 Fifth Avenue $963M acquisition, Prada 720/724 Fifth Avenue $835M acquisitions, Flatiron vacancy data, Kering stake sale 717 Fifth); WWD (Dior House of New York reopening, Gucci Meatpacking); LVMH press release (House of Dior New York, August 2025); Crain’s New York Business (Madison Avenue vacancy, Meatpacking District luxury leasing); CoStar (Times Square and Fifth Avenue recovery report); New York YIMBY / 6sqft / Connect CRE (Rolex Building 665 Fifth Avenue, fall 2026 opening); Commercial Observer (Bottega Veneta 58 Gansevoort lease, August 2025); Princeton/Georgia Tech GEO study (Aggarwal et al., 2023); Gartner search volume forecast (February 2024); AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (Q1 2026).
+Sources: REBNY H2 2025 Manhattan Retail Report (published February 2026); REBNY H1 2025 Manhattan Retail Report; Commercial Observer (SoHo rents, Ralph Lauren/LVMH bidding war at 109 Prince St, Declaration Partners 113–121 Prince lease); The Real Deal (Kering 717 Fifth Avenue $963M acquisition, Prada 720/724 Fifth Avenue $835M acquisitions, Flatiron vacancy data, Kering stake sale 717 Fifth); WWD (Dior House of New York reopening, Gucci Meatpacking); LVMH press release (House of Dior New York, August 2025); Crain’s New York Business (Madison Avenue vacancy, Meatpacking District luxury leasing); CoStar (Times Square and Fifth Avenue recovery report); New York YIMBY / 6sqft / Connect CRE (Rolex Building 665 Fifth Avenue, fall 2026 opening); Commercial Observer (Bottega Veneta 58 Gansevoort lease, August 2025); Princeton/Georgia Tech GEO study (Aggarwal et al., 2023); Gartner search volume forecast (February 2024); AI mention rates based on Metricus internal testing across the major AI platforms (Q1 2026).
 Learn more about how we measure AI visibility.